How-to guides

 -

-How to Post to Threads via API
+How to Schedule & Auto-Post to Threads via API

 Meta's Threads API shipped in mid-2024 with a small, scattered docs surface and few SDKs.
 The publish flow is a two-step container/publish dance similar to Instagram, with its own quirks: separate app review, separate access token, separate rate limits, a hard cap on daily posts per user, and undocumented edge cases around media containers expiring.